Nuggets Head Coach Reveals He Had Coronavirus: 'I Kicked Its Butt'

-DENVER (CBS4) – Denver Nuggets head coach Michael Malone told CBS4’s Xfinity Monday Live he tested positive for COVID-19.
-Malone told CBS4’s Michael Spencer he didn’t realize he had the coronavirus until well after the fact.
+DENVER (CBS4) – Denver Nuggets head coach Michael Malone revealed on Monday night that he tested positive for COVID-19.
+Malone told CBS4’s Michael Spencer on Xfinity Monday Live he didn’t realize he had the coronavirus until well after the fact.

 “On March 20 I started not feeling well,” said Malone.
 “We reached out to our team doctors to see if I could get a test, but unfortunately at that time there were no tests available.
 I only found out after the fact.
 I was able to get an antibody test probably right around Memorial Day weekend and not surprisingly our team doctor called up that weekend and told me I tested positive.”